WebOrigami/docs/content/builtins/origami/inline.md

 Origami.inline(path/to/file)
 ```

-If you pass `Origami.inline` plain text, you will need to manually indicate the `parent` folder via an option:
+If you pass `Origami.inline` plain text, or file downloaded from a network location, you will need to manually indicate the implied `parent` folder via an option:

 ```ori
 Origami.inline(text, { parent: path/to/folder })
 ```

+This evaluates any expressions in `text` as if the text were a file in the given folder.